-Short Answer: Ford’s new vehicle warranty policy covers your paint job for three years or 36,000 miles under certain circumstances, including factory defects, corrosion damage, damage caused by airborne material, and corrosion that results in perforation.
-Ford certified pre-owned vehicles come with a 12-month or 12,000-mile limited warranty — but this warranty does not include paint coverage.
+Short Answer: Ford’s new vehicle warranty policy covers paint for three years or 36,000 miles under certain circumstances, including factory defects, corrosion damage, damage caused by airborne material, and corrosion that results in perforation.
+Ford certified pre-owned vehicles come with a 12-month or 12,000-mile limited warranty, but this warranty does not include paint coverage.
 See more details about Ford’s paint warranty policy below.

 Ford Paint Warranty Policy

 New Ford vehicles come with a Bumper to Bumper warranty that guarantees against factory defects and most mechanical issues for three years or 36,000 miles (whichever comes first).
 The warranty includes complete coverage for:

 - Any factory defects that affect appearance issues, including sheet metal, upholstery, trim, and paint

 - Paint corrosion that is not caused by use or environmental conditions

 - All parts that fail through normal use due to factory defects